 To make the experience for these visitors as impressive as the structure itself, The Empire State Building Observatory (ESBO) is debuting the results of a four-year, $165 million renovation that includes the addition of tech-driven features that enrich the vertical adventure and guide the rest of one’s stay in New York.
 These technology appointments were carried out through a collaboration between AV integrator Diversified and creative digital studio Squint/Opera.

-“Most visitors, when they come to New York, the Empire State Building is the first place they go,” said Holly Houghton, head of production at Squint/Opera.
+“Most visitors, when they come to New York, the Empire State Building is the first place they go,” added Holly Houghton, head of production at Squint/Opera.
 “With this experience, visitors can orient themselves to the city and find unexpected places that they can go visit for the rest of their time.”

 When guests arrive on the 80th floor, they come upon a series of touchscreen kiosks.
 Powered by data from NYC & Company, they serve up activity suggestions for tourists based on their length of stay in the city and their interests.
 “At the end they can either email it to themselves, scan a QR code, or just take a photo of it, and walk away with recommendations for 10 places to go that you never would have thought of,” Houghton said.